tatsuya/effective-java/chapter-5.md

 ## Item 26: Favor generic types

 Generic types are safer and easier to use than types that require casts in client code.
 When you design new types, make sure that they can be used without such casts.
 This will often mean making the types generic.
 Generify your existing types as time permits.
-This will make life easier for new users of these types without breaking existing clients
+This will make life easier for new users of these types without breaking existing clients.

+## Item 27: Favor generic methods

+Generic methods, like generic types, are safer and easier to use than methods that require their clients to cast input parameters and return values.
+Like types, you should make sure that your new methods can be used without casts, which will often mean making them generic.
+And like types, you should generify your existing methods to make life easier for new users without breaking existing clients.